Download Contact (.vcf)

 Harrell v.
 U.S. Bank, N.A.
 (Judicial Council Coordination Proceeding).
 Defense of national bank in putative class action filed under the UCL seeking refund of alleged excess use taxes charged on auto leases.
 Case dismissed following order sustaining demurrer without leave to amend.

 Armanini v.
 Wachovia Corporation (Orange County Superior Court, Complex Department).
-Defense of putative class action alleging violation of Business & Professions Code Section 17200 (the “UCL”) and state statute concerning disclosures on credit card convenience checks.
+Defense of putative class action alleging violation of Business and Professions Code Section 17200 (the "UCL") and state statute concerning disclosures on credit card convenience checks.
 Case settled with dismissal of class allegations.

 Bloussant Cases (California Judicial Council Coordinated Proceeding).
 Defense of marketer of herbal breast enhancement product in three actions coordinated by the California Judicial Council in San Bernardino County Superior Court.
 Cases include a putative class action suit, a private attorney general action and a civil enforcement action by the San Bernardino County District Attorney.
 Nationwide class settlement approved.